 Vegan Blackberry Vanilla Pudding Ingredients

 This is a really smooth pudding recipe made without chia seeds.
 It thickens overnight in the refrigerator and becomes so thick and creamy!
 I made it with cashews, blackberries, maple sugar, pure maple syrup, plant milk, and vanilla.
 I love that these are mostly pantry ingredients you can have on hand anytime!
 Since I use frozen Marionberry blackberries, I really can store these ingredients to make Blackberry Vanilla Pudding whenever the craving strikes.
+I used soaked cashews to create a creamy, smooth texture.
+Read all about soaking cashews in this post about How (and Why!) to Soak Cashews.

 Using Frozen Blackberries